 - ICRI plays a key role as the global partnership for coral reef conservation and if used to its maximum effect stands to be an important mechanism for addressing the coral reef emergency.
-Those governments not yet engaged should consider membership to ICRI, and ICRI members and partners work towards strengthening its platform to ensure that its strategy continues to provide leadership to save coral reefs. - Donors, governments, and conservation organisations should renew efforts to build capacity, ensure sustainable finance, and seek evidence-based solutions (both traditional and innovative), at national and local levels, for actions that lead to healthy, resilient coral reefs. - Use ICRS 2021/22 as an opportunity to strengthen: - o the policy-science dialogue to ensure the production and dissemination of timely scientific evidence for reef conservation and management. - o the development of resilience-based management and nature-based solutions as the underpinning approaches for integration of the Three Pillars.
+Those governments not yet engaged should consider membership in ICRI, and ICRI members and partners should work towards strengthening its platform to ensure that its strategy continues to provide leadership to save coral reefs. - Donors, governments, and conservation organisations should renew efforts to build capacity, ensure sustainable finance, and seek evidence-based solutions (both traditional and innovative), at national and local levels, for actions that lead to healthy, resilient coral reefs. - Use the 14th and 15th International Coral Reef Symposia in 2021 and 2022 as an opportunity to strengthen: - o the policy-science dialogue to ensure the production and dissemination of timely scientific evidence for reef conservation and management. - o the development of resilience-based management and nature-based solutions as the underpinning approaches for integration of the Three Pillars.